opoupeney/dfd/source/glossary.rst

         Infrastructure as a Service (IaaS) is a fundamental service model of cloud computing where servers, storage and networking are virtualized and provided on demand, in a pay-as-you-go model.
     Material Design
-        Material Design is a specification for a unified system of visual, motion, and interaction design that adapts across different devices and different screen sizes. multitenancy
+        Material Design is a specification for a unified system of visual, motion, and interaction design that adapts across different devices and different screen sizes. multitenant
-        Multitenancy refers to a software architecture where one instance of a software application (ie. DreamFace) runs on one server and serves multiple tenants or clients where each client is a tenant. module
+        A multitenant applciation or multitenancy refers to a software architecture where one instance of a software application (ie. DreamFace) runs on one server and serves multiple tenants or clients where each client is a tenant. module
         A module is a component that performs an entity of work composed of collection of tasks, functions or features.
 In nodejs it refers to a collection of packages that perform specific tasks that can be installed using npm.
 They can be combined with other